-Lower Elementary Education (First through Third Grade)
+Lower Elementary Education (First and Second Grade)

 In this program students learn and develop fundamental skills that play an important role throughout their academic career.
 The curriculum is outlined in such a way that each child's progress is personalized to his or her pace.
 It challenges the most able student and offers the flexibility necessary to support children's different learning styles.
 This is evident when one enters the classrooms.
 At any time of the day, one might see children building timelines, recording science experiments, writing book reports and compositions, administering spelling tests to one another or solving mathematical problems.